2026-06-03

 These commands run your plan using different analysis methods.
 Use

-them together: start fast with Calculate, validate
+them together: start fast with Calculate, challenge the

-periods with Backtest.
+Backtest.

 Calculate Quick deterministic projection using a constant-return assumption.
 Best for rapid iteration while adjusting inputs.
 It does not model year-to-year market randomness.